menu

 Because of many things, Greenwood Lake is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Greenwood Lake really has some of the features that families look for when choosing a good community to raise children.
 Is Greenwood Lake perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The overall education level of Greenwood Lake is somewhat higher than in the average US city of 21.84%: 26.24% of adults 25 and older in the village have at least a bachelor's degree.
+In terms of college education, Greenwood Lake is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.24% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in Greenwood Lake in 2018 was $36,794, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $147,176 for a family of four.
 However, Greenwood Lake contains both very wealthy and poor people as well.